-At the Kiruna ground station there are two 15m dish antennae, one used primarily for ERS and the other for ENVISAT.
-At Neustrelitz there are three 7.3m disk antennae of which two are about 130m apart and the third about 330m from its neighbour.
-These three antennae have become operational at various times throughout the lifetime of ERS-2.
-These ground stations have been particularly useful for assessing the performance of the ERS-2 SAR after the failure of the last ERS transponder in November 2001.
-The two Kiruna antennae have extremely saturated IRF's: the dish used for acquiring ERS SAR data has an estimated radar cross-section of $\sim$ 71dBm (cf. $\sim$ 57dBm for the ESA transponders).
+The two Kiruna antennae have extremely saturated IRF's: the dish used for acquiring ERS SAR data has an estimated radar cross-section of ~71dBm2 (cf. ~57dBm2 for the ESA transponders).
 However, the IRF azimuth ambiguities are sufficiently strong to enable some IRF parameters to be measured.
-These have a radar cross-section of $\sim$ 47.5dBm but with very little sidelobe structure being visible.
+These have a radar cross-section of ~47.5dBm2 but with very little sidelobe structure is visible.

 The Neustrelitz ground station antennae are not saturated in PRI products and so have been used to derive all IRF parameters.
-Table II gives the spatial resolution and sidelobe ratios for the ERS Kiruna antenna and the three Neustrelitz antennae.
+Table II gives the spatial resolution and sidelobe ratios for the ERS Kiruna antenna and the three Neustrlitz antennae.
 Acceptable mean values are found for the Kiruna azimuth and range resolutions and all the Neustrelitz IRF parameters (the Kiruna sidelobe ratios are poor due to lack of sidelobe structure in the ambiguities).
 The main difference between the ground station quality parameters and those derived from the ESA transponders is that the standard deviation of the ground station measurements is greater.

 Parameter Kiruna Neustrelitz

-Azimuth resolution 23.08±1.20m 22.51±1.03m
+Azimuth resolution 22.62±0.45m 22.52±1.05m

-Range resolution (at 23°) 26.74±0.72m 26.80±1.88m
+Range resolution (at 23°) 26.78±0.65m 26.83±1.91m

-Peak sidelobe ratio -7.9±3.1dB -15.9±1.2dB
+Peak sidelobe ratio -8.6±2.5dB -15.9±1.2dB

-Integrated sidelobe ratio -3.4±2.1dB -13.4±1.1dB
+Integrated sidelobe ratio -3.7±2.0dB -13.5±1.1dB

 Table II.
-ERS-2 SAR PRI image quality parameters derived from the Kiruna and Neustrelitz ground stations
+ERS-2 SAR PRI image quality parameters derived from the Kiruna and Neustrelitz ground stations uniform distributed targets).

 Large uniform distributed targets can be used to estimate the image radiometric resolution.
 ERS-2 PRI and SLCI products give radiometric resolutions of 2.07dB and 3.03dB respectively.
-The theoretical values are 1.98dB for the PRI product and 3.01dB for the SLCI product (these values assume perfectly uniform distributed targets).
+The theoretical values are 1.98dB for the PRI product and 3.01dB for the SLCI product (these values assume perfectly